Peanut Butter Fingers

 This year my favorite things included Skoy non-scratching dish scrubbers (three of us had these in our gift bags — they’re amazing, I’m telling you!), a cute pair of socks and the Gorjana necklace I haven’t taken off since my parents gave it to me for my birthday last year.

 I LOVE the necklace so, so much and the quality is amazing.
 (I wear it when I work out, shower, etc. and it still looks brand new.)
 Anyway, the backstory on this Favorite Things gift is a little crazy… Back in December, I went to the Gorjana website to try to order the same necklace for my sister for Christmas but they were all sold out.
 Some internet deep diving led me to find the same $75 necklace on TJMaxx.com for only $12.99!
 I scooped up a bunch (enough for my sister, for our favorite things exchange and two more for extra gifts) and was thrilled!!
-TJMaxx has the original price wrong (it says $18 but when the necklaces arrived, the original tag says $75 and it’s definitely the same necklace as mine) so it was a steal of a find!!
-(Just beware the clasp is a little tricky nad I needed to watch this video to figure it out.
-Yes really.)

-As for the gifts my girlfriends brought as their favorite things this year, there were a lot of fun finds including dark chocolate, a favorite mug, a 30-day peace prayer journal, cherry blossom tea, a tote bag, a puffy pink cosmetic bag, hair ties that look like bracelets on your wrist, Kosas plumping lip oil, car seat headrest hooks (I’m so excited for these for our boys’ backpacks!), a workout headband, a car visor sunglasses clip, Hairitage texturizing powder and hair rollers.
+As for the gifts my girlfriends brought as their favorite things this year, there was a lot of fun finds including dark chocolate, a favorite mug, a 30-day peace prayer journal, cherry blossom tea, a tote bag, a puffy pink cosmetic bag, hair ties that look like bracelets on your wrist, Kosas plumping lip oil, car seat headrest hooks (I’m so excited for these for our boys’ backpacks!), a workout headband, a car visor sunglasses clip, Hairitage texturizing powder and hair rollers.

-By the time I arrived home, Rhett was in bed but I joined Ryan to tuck in the big kids and then we headed to bed to read until we both could no longer keep our eyes open.
+By the time I arrived home, Rhett was in bed but I joined Ryan to tuck in the big kids.
+And then we headed to bed to read until we both could no longer keep our eyes open.

 As for today, it will be a full but fun one with the boys out of school.
 We have plans to make it to Burn Boot Camp, hit up a local play place and take the dirt bikes out with Pepper again.
 I hope you all have a great day and, for those of you off from school and work for President’s Day today, I hope you’re enjoying your extra long weekend!